MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - [Add a work item tag](/azure/devops/boards/queries/add-tags-to-work-items) labeled **Milestone**
 - [Add a custom field](/azure/devops/organizations/settings/work/customize-process-field) labeled **Milestone** and populate it with a pick list of milestones
 - [Link work items](/azure/devops/boards/backlogs/add-link) using the Predecessor/Successor or Related link type to a milestone work item
-- [Assign the milestone work item to the sprint](/azure/devops/boards/sprints/assign-work-sprint) in which it's targeted for completion.
+- [Assign a milestone work item to the sprint](/azure/devops/boards/sprints/assign-work-sprint) in which it's targeted for completion.

 ## Manage dependencies